tdcwilliams/ml-utils/README_docker.md

 ```
 jupyter-notebook --ip=0.0.0.0 --allow-root &
 ```
 and paste the last URL printed into a web browser.
+Add `--port 9999` if not using `8888`.

 # Convert docker image to singularity image file
 1. Archive docker image